Affordable Housing Projects

-Together they will function as one community and provide homes for a range of people who are vital to the local workforce in support of the St Helena area’s economy.
+Together, the 10 units will function as one community and provide homes for a range of people who are vital to the local workforce in support of the St Helena area’s economy.
 The project is located within close walking distance of public transit, downtown businesses, a grocery store, schools, and parks.
-The design incorporates water and energy efficient features, and is compatible with the surrounding neighborhood.
+The design incorporates water and energy efficient fixtures and features and is compatible with the surrounding neighborhood.

 For more details, click here.